 So, how do you get people to pay for content on your website?
 The answer is paywall marketing.

-To create a successful paywall marketing strategy, you need to focus on three things: building trust with your audience, providing value, and making it easy to sign up.
+To create a successful paywall marketing strategy, you need to focus on building trust with your audience, providing value, and making it easy to sign up.

 Building Trust with Your Audience